michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0102.md

 - v: make a record of additions to a collection, such as a library
 - n: agreeing with or consenting to (often unwillingly)
 ### Family
-accession: accessional, accessioned, accessioning, accessions+;accede: acceded, accedes, acceding, accession
+- accession: accessional, accessioned, accessioning, accessions+
+- accede: acceded, accedes, acceding, accession
 ### Examples
 - The fight will focus on the wording in the original accession agreement.
 - “Brexit is like no other negotiation, far more important than an accession negotiation,” said one senior EU diplomat.